top of page

 Spicy pumpkin stew (Duba wat)

-The berbere spice blend is a staple of North Africa.
-It has been traced back to the 5th century when Ethiopia was an important partner in the trade route between Africa and China.
-It is composed of several spices, and the recipes vary from household to household.
+The Berbere spice blend is a staple of North Africa.
+It can be traced back to the 5th century when Ethiopia was an important partner in the trade route between Africa and China.
+It comprises several spices, and the recipes vary from household to household.
 Its bright red colour highlights its warm flavours with a pop of heat.
 It can be bought in the US from Brundo and in India from Doyen Foods.

-This stew was created as a vegetarian option to compliment Moroccan lamb shanks.
-The stew is light and pops with flavours from the Bereber spice blend.
-I loved how the pumpkin soak in the light broth and absorb the spices well.
+This stew was created as a vegetarian option to complement Moroccan lamb shanks.
+It is light and pops with flavours from the Berbere spice blend.
+I loved how the pumpkin soaked in the light broth and absorbed the spices well.
 I paired it with preserved lemon-scented couscous, but you can enjoy it with rice or injera.

 This Ethiopian cookbook is filled with traditional recipes that delight the palate.
-Yohanis Gebreyesus has trained in some of the best French culinary schools in the world and after working in California moved back to his home country to start his restaurant.
-His mission is to bring the cuisine of Ethiopia to the world, and this book is just that.
-It is filled with the standard traditional recipes, and also some newer recipes from his family.
-This is a wonderful cookbook for those who want to experience and learn about Ethiopian cuisine at home.
+Yohanis Gebreyesus has trained in some of the best French culinary schools in the world and, after working in California, moved back to his home country to start his restaurant.
+His mission is to bring Ethiopian cuisine to the world, and this book is just that.
+It is filled with the standard traditional recipes and some newer recipes from his family.
+This is an excellent cookbook for those who want to experience and learn about Ethiopian cuisine at home.

 For more recipes from the lovely cookbook, click here.